 - Professional studies showing why active management is a loser’s game

-- The largest funds in existence are LOW-COST INDEX FUNDS:
+- The largest funds in existence are low-cost index funds

-Below is the response I gave a user on Reddit who asked to back up my claim as to why buying individual stocks was a loser’s game.
+Below is the response I gave a user on Reddit, who asked to back up my claim as to why buying individual stocks was a loser’s game.
 “What were my sources?” he asked.

 To put it bluntly, I was incredulous that anyone could ask such a question nowadays.
-I was completely blown away.
+I was utterly blown away.
 I thought: “how the hell could he be in the investing forum commenting with such confidence on a host of issues related to investing and ask that kind of question?”
-I felt like I was a mountain guide standing on top of a mountain looking down on the foot of the mountain with my job being to explain the entire route to the top.
+I felt like I was a mountain guide standing on top of a mountain looking down on the foot of the mountain, with my job being to explain the entire route to the top.
 This was an impossible task to do in 10000 characters (Reddit’s max per post).

-I started anyway and this is what it looked like.
+I started anyway, and this is what it looked like.

 Here are my sources – Well, a few anyway.
 It’s a pretty big mountain.